zxh-bbyte/Data-Analysis-Pipline/README.md

-# sp-ICP-TOF-MS Data Analysis Pipeline
+# Data Analysis Pipeline

-A small pipeline for processing single-particle ICP-TOF-MS (sp-ICP-TOF-MS) exports.
+A small pipeline for processing datas.
-It extracts per-measurement particle tables, classifies particles into fingerprint (FP) fraction classes, computes particle number concentrations (PNC), and produces several summary workbooks for downstream interpretation.

-> A Chinese manual is available in [`README_使用手册.md`](README_使用手册.md).

----

 ## Overview